Lima and Callao Metro: Line 1

 The Lima Metro first phase has sixteen passenger stations, located at an average distance of 1.2 km.
 It starts its path in the Industrial Park of Villa El Salvador, south of the city, continuing on to Av.
 Pachacútec in Villa María del Triunfo and then to Av.
 Los Héroes in San Juan de Miraflores.
 Afterwards, it continues through Av.
 Tomás Marsano in Surco to reach Ov.
 Los Cabitos and then on to Av.
 Aviación to finish in Av.
 Grau in the city center.

 Currently, Line 1 has a fleet of trains from the 1980s by AnsaldoBreda, put in service through the 16 stations.
 This fleet includes an additional 42 trains in order to be able to service with the adequate frequencies, contemplating 26 stations in total, the integral remodeling of the current stations and the revamping of wagons, including the installation of air conditioning among other facilities and 19 new Alstom trains similar to the 9000 Series on the Barcelona Metro.
 Left-hand running is used on this line, unlike the most metro systems in South America.

 Prior to July 2014, Line 1 was 21.48 km long, operating from Villa El Salvador (where the maintenance depot is located) to the Miguel Grau station in Downtown Lima.

-Line 1 extension

 The third phase of Line 1 was completed on July 25, 2014, with the opening of the 12.4 km, ten-station extension of Line 1.
 With the extension now open, Line 1 is 34.6 km in total serving 26 stations.